Advanced Human Super-communications Systems

 Tycho and Kepler, the not so dynamic duo

 Tycho Brahe (1546 - 1601) was an astronomer before telescopes.
-He was a colorful character, who knew how to have fun while collecting observations on the heavens using instruments he built himself.
+He was a colorful character, who knew how to have fun while collecting observations on the heavens using precision instruments he built himself.
 Over his lifetime he amassed a tremendous amount of data on planetary positions - his aim was to somehow use this data to explain how objects like planets moved in the sky.
 He was an excellent phenomenological scientist.
 But he lacked the theory to make use of the thousands of data points he had amassed.
 He couldn't go beyond a certain point with his own observations, and he knew it.
 So he hired an obscure German mathematician, Johannes Kepler (1571 - 1630), to make some sense of the numbers.
 The two would have made a good team, except for the fact that they didn't like each other very much.
 Tycho was a party man, and was perhaps a bit jealous of Kepler's smarts -- during his lifetime he fed Kepler only a small amount of his collection of data.
 Kepler, for his part, felt hobbled by both not being allowed to look at all the numbers, as well as Tycho's lifestyle.
 Kepler's motto was anything but "Party Hearty, Dude!"
 Only after Tycho's premature death (he died from a burst bladder because he had too many drinks at a party and didn't want to excuse himself for a few, err, private moments to take care of business).
 Well, after his death Kepler finally had access to all Tycho's data and after a few years of hair pulling, finally figured out planetary motion.

 See, the problem was as much human as scientific.
 Both Tycho and Kepler had skills the other lacked, and both knew that they depended on the other.
 It was a love - hate relationship ruled as much by human factors as scientific ones.
 It took a guy named Galileo Galilei (1564 - 1642) to finally gel the scientific method - he was both a theorist and an experimentalist.
 He watched things move, and in doing so, made a really big discovery: nature can be defined by math.
 He did other things too, like develop an obscure toy into a telescope, and totally piss off really influential people, like the Pope, other scientists, and anybody else that came into his gun sights.
 Eventually it would lead to trouble later in life: you can't win against city hall, if you know what I mean...
 Galileo will be remembered not only for his abrasiveness, but for finally melding both phenomenological and theoretical physics into the self correcting juggernaut we today call the Scientific Method.
 And that leads to another point, something worth NOT forgetting: